skaar513/skaar513.github.io/README.md

 - new <a href=https://skaar513.github.io/testing/homepage.html>startpage</a>

 ## Issues
-<p>1.
-Furryfox has some issues with my pages.
-I'll try to debug them when I get some free time.</p>
+1. Furryfox has some issues with my pages.
+I'll try to debug them when I get some free time.

 ## References
-Some help from
+Thanks to
 <a href=https://github.com/obliviousofcraps/>obliviousofcraps</a> (for the unusably eye-candy look),
 <a href=https://jgthms.com/web-design-in-4-minutes>jgthms</a> (for some initial basic tips) and
 <a href=https://lukesmith.xyz>lukesmith</a>
-was taken